The mind is where the alchemy of the universe comes together. If we harness this power, we can direct the “trajectory of our thinking.”

 1) Identify Negative Programming

 An excellent way to start is to pick a topic of importance in your belief system.
 Then find this topic in other belief systems.
 You’ll be surprised at how many beliefs you have in common with other systems.
-You can find most religious beliefs or concepts in earlier philosophies, mythologies, religions, and superstitions.
+You can find most religious concepts in earlier philosophies, mythologies, religions, and superstitions.
 Some of the most common topics are:

 - How to approach the subject of Supreme Beings of God